How to get a bar license in Jamaica

 How to get a bar license in Jamaica? || By Aneisha Dobson, Associate Writer

-Throughout the world, bars have long been a gathering place for individuals to unwind under the exudence of music, the clattering of beer bottles and the chatter of patrons and Jamaica is no exception.
+Throughout the world, bars have long been a gathering place for individuals to unwind under the exudence of music, the clattering of beer bottles and the chatter of patrons, and may I dear say that Jamaica is no exception.

 Since bars are such a popular hangout spot, it is known to be a lucrative business.
 Consequently, many individuals have begun setting up bars and selling spirits.

 In an effort to regulate the industry, individuals are required to attain a valid Spirit Licence under the Spirit Licence Act.